Continuity of Hausdorff Dimension at Hopf Bifurcation

-Condition $(\A_2)$ imposes a requirement on the decay of the volumes of the bad cylinders defined in \eqref{eq11}.
-This decay depends on both $n$ and the volume of the hole.
-We recall that Dysman in \cite{Dys05} assumes a similar condition: the volumes of bad $n$-cylinders decay exponentially with $n$, but without dependence on the volume of the hole.
+Condition $(\mathcal{A}_2)$ controls the decay of the volumes of bad cylinders as a function of both the length $n$ and the size of the hole.
+In contrast, Dysman \cite{Dys05} assumes exponential decay in $n$, uniformly with respect to the hole size.